pstefanovic/grpc-load-balancing/README.md

 ```

 Observe that RPC are balanced between all server instances.
-Lets increase number of server replicas from 3 to 5:
+Let's increase number of server replicas from 3 to 5:

 ```sh
 kubectl patch deploy server --namespace proxy -p '"spec": {"replicas": 5}'